by Hedda Meadan, Ph.D.

 Caregiver behavior does not cause autism

 In the past, when people heard the word ‘autism,’ they thought about the 1988 movie ‘Rain Man,’ starring Dustin Hoffman as an autistic savant who had impressive math abilities.
 More recently, people may think of Sheldon Cooper from the TV series, “The Big Bang Theory” who is also a math genius.
 However, it is important to know that autism is a neurodevelopmental disorder that impacts individuals differently.
 Each child with autism is unique and has both strengths and needs, similar to Julia, the new orange-haired, twinkly-eyed character in Sesame Street.
 It is a spectrum and Dr. Stephen Shore said:

 “If you have met one person with autism, you have met one person with autism“

 We now know much more about autism including the early signs for autism, how to assess for autism at an early age, and effective strategies that support the development of children with autism.
 We also know that having a child with autism can impact every person in the family unit, including the parents, siblings, and extended family members.
 Therefore, as professionals we need to:

 Support the child with autism AND the family

-The 2019 OneOp FD Early Intervention webinar series, “Sunrise to Sunset: Supporting Children with Autism Through Their Day,” will focus on supporting young children with autism and their families.
-The first webinar of the series will take place on April 10, 2019.
-We will describe what autism is, at what age a child can be diagnosed with autism, and how professionals can support military and civilian families of children with autism.
-To RSVP for our first webinar, “What Do We Know: Autism Screening, Diagnosis, & Supporting Young Children & Families,” click here.
+The 2019 OneOp webinar series, “Sunrise to Sunset: Supporting Children with Autism Through Their Day,” focuses on supporting young children with autism and their families.
+In the series we describe what autism is, at what age a child can be diagnosed with autism, and how professionals can support military and civilian families of children with autism.